-The Graduate School maintains deadlines for submission of theses and dissertations for spring, summer and fall.
-Students must complete the submission process, i.e., upload the first version of their document (prior to any Graduate School-requested corrections), before the stated deadline to qualify for graduation in a given semester.
+The School of Graduate Studies maintains deadlines for submission of theses and dissertations for spring, summer and fall.
+Students must complete the submission process, i.e., upload the first version of their document (prior to any School of Graduate Studies-requested corrections), before the stated deadline to qualify for graduation in a given semester.
 Graduation deadlines can be found on the Calendars and Deadlines webpage.